AI knowledge base programs for customer support in Threat Intelligence

 Customer success

-Customer Success teams coach security programs instead of repeating how-to answers for every new analyst.
+Customer Success teams focus on security strategy and value realization instead of repeating how-to explanations.

-- Spot at-risk accounts through patterns of confusion around integrations or alert quality.
+- Spot at-risk accounts through patterns of confusion around alert noise, integrations, or reporting requirements.

 How is this better than a static help center?